Neoen says Australian wind farm hits full tilt, two years behind plan - NewsBreak

 Neoen says Australian wind farm hits full tilt, two years behind plan

-MELBOURNE, Dec 29 (Reuters) - Neoen SA (NEOEN.PA) said its Bulgana wind farm and battery project in Australia has finally been fully switched on two years behind schedule, after overcoming problems hooking up to a grid with limited capacity for an influx of renewable energy.
+MELBOURNE (Reuters) - Neoen SA said its Bulgana wind farm and battery project in Australia has finally been fully switched on two years behind schedule, after overcoming problems hooking up to a grid with limited capacity for an influx of renewable energy.

 The A$350 million ($253 million) project comprises a 204 megawatt wind farm in the village of Bulgana in Victoria, which first started operating at limited capacity in 2020, and a connected 20 MW battery, which was switched on in July.